waprin/waprin.github.io/_posts/2020-10-11-gopher-ball.md

 {% endhighlight %}

 There's a few important takeaways from the "angle free" collision equation.
 Our new velocities are based on the initial velocities with some change.
-The change of the ball velocity has three components.
-The first is based on the ratio of the masses (2m1/(m1+m2)).
-The second term is a dot product divided by a distance.
-The third term is the vector difference of the two positions (x2-x1).
+The change of the ball velocity has three terms.

+* The first term is based on the ratio of the masses `(2m1/(m1+m2))`.
+This will simplify to just `2`.
+* The second term is a dot product divided by a distance.
+This will be a scalar value.
+* The third term is the vector difference of the two positions `(x2-x1)`.
+This will be a vector value.

 Importantly, the first two terms are scalar values (just a magnitude with no direction), while only the third term has a vector value.

-We can simplify things by making the slime mass m1 set to 1, and the ball mass m2 set to infinitesimal (rounds to 0), as if the slime has much more mass.
-This leaves the slime velocity unchanged, v1 = v1, since the velocity change is multiplied by the mass m2=0.
+We can simplify things by making the slime mass `m1` set to `1`, and the ball mass `m2` set to infinitesimal (rounds to 0), as if the slime has much more mass.
+This leaves the slime velocity unchanged, `v1 = v1`, since the velocity change is multiplied by the mass m2=0.
 This is a good simplification for the game since we don't want the slime itself to bounce.

 The direction of the ball's velocity change is determined by the final `x2-x1` component, which is the vector difference between the two positions.
 That is also called the "normal" component of the collision, since it's in the direction perpendicular to the tangent line between the two circles.